mdtux89/amr-eager/README.md

 (without ```-m``` the parser uses the model provided in the directory ```LDC2015E86```)

-*Mac users: the pretrained models seem to have compatibility errors when run on Mac OS X.*
+*Mac users: the pretrained models seem to have compatibility errors when running on Mac OS X.*

 # Evaluation